ess-uofc/ess-site/content/english/events/_index.md

 ### Esports Tournament

 A relatively new addition to the ESS line of events, we host an annual esports tournament for students to unwind and get their gaming in before exams.
-Register with your team to compete against others at a LAN tournament at the university!
+Register with your team to compete against others in a LAN tournament at the university!